 The good news is, all Stella & Chewy’s dog food recipes are formulated by an animal nutritionist and thoroughly reviewed by our cooperating team of veterinarians to provide complete and balanced nutrition.
 This includes appropriate levels of vitamins, minerals, essential amino acids, and other required nutrients for your dog, so no protein is the wrong choice.
 We responsibly source all of our animal proteins and our meats are always grass-fed, cage-free, wild-caught or farm-raised and free of any added antibiotics or hormones.
-We never use any ingredients from China and source red meats from North America, Australia and New Zealand, poultry from North America and Europe, fish from North America, rabbit from Western Europe and North America, and pork from the USA.
+We use the world’s finest and safest ingredients and source red meats from North America, Australia and New Zealand, poultry from North America and Europe, fish from North America, rabbit from Western Europe and North America, and pork from the USA.
 Stella & Chewy’s is committed to using high-quality meats from suppliers we know and trust who believe in the humane treatment of their animals.

 If you’ve ever heard the terms “cooling” or “warming” when talking about proteins, this can also influence your protein selection based on your dog.
 Traditional Chinese Medicine (TCM) teaches that every food has properties and actions in terms of how they affect the balance of the idea.
 The TCM food energy theory divides foods into cooling (Yin), warming (Yang), and neutral with the idea that hot or cool pets should be fed opposite foods in order to dampen any negative effects on their bodies.